-In an effort to expand and expedite the records vacation process, the Legislature passed Second Substitute House Bill 2793 in 2020, which would have funded a study and a pilot project to streamline the vacation of criminal convictions through an administrative, court-driven process.
-S2SHB 2793 directed that the Washington State Administrative Office of the Courts (AOC) would query available records through judicial information systems and other data sources - including the Washington State Patrol (WSP) and the Washington State Department of Corrections (DOC) - to review convictions to determine whether they qualify and should be scheduled for administrative vacation hearings, and to prioritize potentially qualifying defendants and notify sentencing courts participating in a pilot program to schedule administrative vacation hearings without requiring eligible defendants to file petitions, notify relevant parties or appear at administrative hearings.
+To expand and expedite the records vacation process, the Legislature passed Second Substitute House Bill 2793 in 2020.
+This would have funded a study and a pilot project to streamline the vacation of criminal convictions through an administrative, court-driven process.
+The bill directed the Washington State Administrative Office of the Courts (AOC) to query available records through judicial information systems and other data sources (e.g., the Washington State Patrol (WSP) and the Washington State Department of Corrections (DOC)) to review convictions and determine whether they qualify and should be scheduled for administrative vacation hearings.
+AOC was to prioritize potentially qualifying defendants and notify sentencing courts participating in a pilot program to schedule administrative vacation hearings without requiring eligible defendants to file petitions and notify relevant parties to appear at administrative hearings.
 The AOC estimated that the fiscal impact of this legislation at approximately \$1,213,806 in the first year, \$1,431,952 in the second year, and \$792,292 in the third year.
 It should be noted that the costs identified in the fiscal note were associated with research and reporting requirements, and a pilot project involving courts of a single county, not a statewide implementation.

-Governor Jay Inslee vetoed 2SHB 2793, noting the "catastrophic effects" of the COVID-19 pandemic and the "major impact on the economic health" of the state, including "the lost revenue that will result from this pandemic" as factors in vetoing the bill.8
+Gov. Jay Inslee vetoed 2SHB 2793, noting the "catastrophic effects" and lost revenue resulting from the COVID-19 pandemic and the "major impact on the economic health" of the state8

-Renewed interest in streamlining the criminal records vacation process prompted the Legislature to include Section 953 when it passed Engrossed Substitute Senate Bill 5092 (2021-2023 Biennial Budget):9
+Renewed interest in streamlining the criminal records vacation process prompted the Legislature to pass Engrossed Substitute Senate Bill 5092 2021-2023 Biennial Budget, Section 953:9